KhartesViewer/khartes/README.md

 When khartes starts, you will see some explanatory text on the right-hand side of the interface to help you get started.
-This text is fairly limited; you might want to watch the video above to get a better idea how to proceed, and read the "General Workflow" section below.
+This text is fairly limited; you might want to watch the video above to get a better idea how to proceed, and read the Manual/Tutorial below.

 # Manual/Tutorial

-Ideally, khartes should come with both a user manual and a tutorial (and perhaps even a "cookbook"), but at this point there exists only a single document, a tutorial that also tries to act as a user manual, of sort.
+Ideally, khartes should come with both a user manual and a tutorial (and perhaps even a "cookbook"), but at this point there exists only a single document, a tutorial that also tries to act as a user manual of sorts.

 The tutorial will cover the following steps:
 * Creating a project